-It’s been well over a decade since Apple ushered in the smartphone revolution, and after all that time, the iPhone is still the king.
-Although other Android brands are more popular overall, none of them are as singularly popular as Apple (especially in the U.S.), and with the new iPhone 12 coming down the pipe, that’s showing no signs of changing any time soon.
-One sticking point many people have with iPhones, however, is that they’re not the most affordable mobile devices on the market, even if recent flagship releases from Android makers like Samsung are more expensive.
+It has been 13 years since Apple kicked off the smartphone revolution, and while that is a practically a lifetime in the tech world, the iPhone still holds the throne.
+Although Android phones are more popular overall, no single brand commands the market share that Apple does (especially in the U.S., where most favor iPhones), and with the new iPhone 12 now shipping, that’s showing no signs of changing.
+One issue many people have with iPhones, however, is that they’re pricey, even if recent flagships from Android makers like Samsung have surpassed Apple in price.

-Yet bargain-hungry techies know that there are always discounts to be had (and Prime Day 2020 will also be landing soon).
-To save you some time hunting them down, we’ve gone ahead and rounded up all the best Apple iPhone deals that can leave you with enough cash to add one of these iPad deals, MacBook deals, or Apple Watch deals to your Apple collection.
+That’s no obstacle for deal-savvy tech-lovers, however, who know that there are always discounts to be had if you know where to turn over the right rocks.
+To save you the time and hassle, we’ve already sniffed out all the best Apple iPhone deals that will leave you with enough cash in your wallet to add one of these iPad deals, MacBook deals, or Apple Watch deals to your Apple drawer.

 Today’s best iPhone deals

 Three years ago, we saw the launch of not two but three new flagship mobile devices from the fruit-themed tech giant when the iPhone 8 and iPhone 8 Plus dropped alongside the iPhone X as the traditional successor to the previous iPhone.